Code-Institute-Submissions/cammegh-site/README.md

 #### Gallery page:
 - Downloaded Sebastian Tschan (aka blueimp)'s [gallery script](https://github.com/blueimp/Gallery) and populated it with images for the gallery
-- Minor tweaks made to downloaded blueimp-gallery.js for desired functionality (clicking thumbnails opens in exissting carousel as opposed to modal-like widget, clicking thumbnails no longer sets overflow = hidden on the body tag).
+- Minor tweaks made to downloaded blueimp-gallery.js for desired functionality (clicking thumbnails opens in existing carousel as opposed to modal-like widget, clicking thumbnails no longer sets overflow = hidden on the body tag).

 #### Other Functionality
 - I used an adapted version of the 31/01/2017 jQuery solution to [loading high-resolution images](https://stackoverflow.com/questions/27934548/load-a-low-res-background-image-first-then-a-high-res-one) to allow the page to quickly load a low-res image (so the layout of the page loads fast) and when the high-res image has finished loading in the background it swaps the src of the low-res image to the high-res image.